Hahn's Macaw ("Pouco")

 - Macaws have strong bills, which are used not only to crush food but also as an aide in climbing.

 - Macaws have sturdy legs and feet with two toes that point forwards and two that point backwards.
 This enables them to grip onto trees well.
 They can even hang sideways and upside down!

 - A macaw's long tail helps it to keep its balance when climbing.

 - The bold colors of macaws blend in well with the bright foliage of a tropical forest, enabling the birds to hide easily.

 In the wild, Hahn's Macaws feed on seeds, berries, fruits, and nuts found in the treetops they inhabit.
-Cosley Zoo's Hahn's Macaw eats a diet consisting of 80% fruits, vegetables, and sprouted seeds, and 20% commercial hookbill diet and seeds.
+Pouco eats a diet consisting of fruits, vegetables, commercial hookbill diet, and seeds.